India and Pakistan ceasefire shaken by overnight border fighting in disputed Kashmir region

 “Most people ran as shells were being fired,” said college student Sosan Zehra who returned home Sunday.
 “It was completely chaotic."

-In Pakistan-controlled Kashmir’s Neelum Valley, which is three kilometers from the Line of Control, people said there were exchanges of fire and heavy shelling after the ceasefire began.
+In Pakistan-controlled Kashmir’s Neelum Valley, which is three kilometers (two miles) from the Line of Control, people said there were exchanges of fire and heavy shelling after the ceasefire began.

 Resident Mohammad Zahid said: “We were happy about the announcement but, once again, the situation feels uncertain.”